aquarial/urbit-lfs-filehosting/data/client.md

 Software distribution is HERE!
 Search for apps hosted by `~nilsud-walwyd-tabnus-fondeg` in the omnisearch bar.

-You can uninstall with the
+You can uninstall with the app tile menu (click in the top right hamburger menu)
-TODO: need to provide software-distribution instructions

 #### How to use